 Something had to be done!
 "Somebody" had to do something.
-Then, I remembered an article I had read on the Back Country Horsemen of America in the magazine "Equus" . . ..
-It had a great article about a service organization that did good things on horseback and worked with the Forest Service and Bureau of Land Management.
+Then, I remembered an article I read about the Back Country Horsemen of America in the magazine "Equus" . . . great information about a service organization that did good things on horseback and worked with the Forest Service and Bureau of Land Management.
 Maybe they had a chapter here?
 Maybe they could help?
-So I wrote Lloyd Fagerland a letter and here's what happened.. . . .
+So I wrote Lloyd Fagerland a letter and here's what happened . . . .

-The actual formation of the Back Country Horsemen took place in Montana's Flathead Valley in January of 1973.
+The Back Country Horsemen (BCH) first formed in Montana's Flathead Valley in January of 1973.
 Growth of the BCH

 In 1981, a California organization known as the High Sierra Stock Users was formed and after several years of of discussion the four groups decided to merge.
 They would collectively call themselves the Back Country Horsemen of America.

 A constitution was drafted in 1985 and accepted in 1986.
-A board of directors elected from each of the four units became the governing body of the new organization, thus uniting the Montana, Idaho, California and Washington Back Country Horsemen into one.
+A board of directors elected from each of the four units became the governing body of the new organization, thus uniting the Montana, Idaho, California, and Washington Back Country Horsemen.

-Since that time, there has been steady growth with the four founding state organizations.
-In addition, new state chapters have formed in Arizona, Colorado, Nevada, New Mexico, North Carolina,, Oregon, Utah and Wyoming along with 9 other states.
-There are affiliates in Alaska, Florida, Arkansas, and Michigan.
-For more information on the National Organization, visit www.backcountryhorse.com or their Facebook page at: Back Country Horsemen of America.
+Since that time, steady growth has occurred with the four founding state organizations.
+In addition, new state chapters have formed in Arizona, Colorado, Nevada, New Mexico, North Carolina, Oregon, Utah, Wyoming and nine other states, including Alaska, Florida, Arkansas, and Michigan.
+For more information on the national organization, visit www.backcountryhorse.com or the Facebook page at Back Country Horsemen of America.